Modern slavery statement

 The Charity’s Performance Indicators

-The Charity monitors the effectiveness of the steps that it takes to ensure that slavery and/or human trafficking is not taking place within its activities or supply chain by tracking any reports from employees, volunteers, the public or law enforcement agencies which might indicate that modern slavery practices have been identified.
-During the financial year 18/19 the Charity’s Audit & Risk Committee did not receive any such reports.
+The Charity monitors the effectiveness of the steps that it takes to ensure that slavery and/or human trafficking is not taking place within its activities or supply chain by following up on any reports that it receives, which might indicate that modern slavery practices have been identified in an organisation the Charity is associated with.
+During the financial year 19/20 the Charity’s Audit & Risk Committee did not receive any such reports.

-The Charity will continue to monitor its supply chains and due diligence processes to ensure that it is as informed as possible about its suppliers and any associated risk.
-We intend to develop a specific modern day slavery and human trafficking risk register to help the Charity better prioritise these risks in its supply chains.
+The Charity will continue to build on the work, which commenced last year, to monitor its supply chains and due diligence processes to ensure that it is as informed as possible about its suppliers and any associated risk.
 Consideration will also be given to the development of a specific Modern Day Slavery Policy.

 The Statement has been approved by the Charity’s Trustees and Directors who will review and update it where necessary on an annual basis.